neo4j/docker-neo4j/DEVELOPMENT.md

 ### Running with podman

 Tests in this module are using testcontainers.
-Framework expects you to have docker available on your system.
+The framework expects you to have docker available on your system.
-And there are some issues like described here: https://github.com/testcontainers/testcontainers-java/issues/2088 (You are welcome to follow links to see more details) if you do not.
+And there are some issues like described here: https://github.com/testcontainers/testcontainers-java/issues/2088

 TLDR on what you need to do to be able to use podman: